-To adjust the volume of all sounds made by this engine, turn the manual volume control (fig. 7) clockwise to increase the volume and counterclockwise to reduce the volume.
-Turning the manual volume control completely counterclockwise will turn of all of the engine sounds and announcements.
+To adjust the volume of all sounds made by this engine, turn the master volume control clockwise to increase the volume and counterclockwise to reduce the volume.
+Turning the master volume control completely counterclockwise will turn of all of the engine sounds and announcements.
+The master volume control is located on the underside of the chassis as shown in figure 10.